 SOLUTION: This goodness measure is also insensitive to reordering of the categories, which is good.
 Furthermore, it corresponds to our solutions above.
-(So, the 5-node, 3-cluster problem's solution has a goodness of 0.65, between the category with 2 and the one with 4 and 5.
-The 4-node, 2-cluster problem's solution has a goodness of 0.5 between the two categories (specifcally, between 2 and 4).
-The 3-node, 2-cluster problem's solution has a goodnes of 0.5 (between nodes 1 and 2).
+(So, the 4-node, 2-cluster problem's solution has a goodness of 0.6, defined by the edge between 1 and 4.
+The 3-node, 2-cluster problem's solution has a goodness of 0.5 (between nodes 1 and 2).

-2.4 Similar Problems
+4 Similar Problems